carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 So we'll make it more professional by adding titles and axis labels.
 Notice at the end the introduction of the `.suptitle()` method, which allows us to add a super title to the entire figure.
 We also use the `.tight_layout()` method, to automatically adjust the padding between and around subplots.
+(Feel free to try the code below with and without the `fig.tight_layout()` line to better understand the difference it makes.)

 ```python
 fig, axes = plt.subplots(nrows = 1, ncols = 2)